 FC Leeds City, formed in 1904, is the progenitor of the Leeds United football club.
-However, after the First World War, financial troubles led to the fact that the team was expelled from England’s football league.
-Having lost their favorites, the fans of Leeds City founded a new club in 1919, which was named Leeds United.
+However, after the First World War, financial problems led to the fact that the team was excluded from the Football League of England.
+Having lost their favorites, the fans of Leeds City founded a new club in 1919 named Leeds United.

 In 1920, Leeds United joined the Football League and debuted in the Second Division in August.
 After spending four seasons in the Second Division, the club climbed to the First Division in 1924.

 The meaning of “Whites,” one of the team’s nicknames, is quite understandable – it was created according to the uniform color.
-But how Leeds got the white uniform?
-Back in the ’60s, the great Don Revie decided to change the club’s colors from the traditional yellow-blue ones to an entirely white set.
+But how did Leeds get the white uniform?
+In the ’60s, the great Don Revie decided to change the club’s colors from the traditional yellow-blue ones to an entirely white set.
 It is considered that the coach was a big fan of the game of Real Madrid those years that significantly inspired him.
-The new color was not taken seriously either for a long time, but history put everything in its place, and now we know Leeds under the nickname “White” but not “Yellow-blue.”
+The new color was not taken seriously for a long time, but history put everything in its place, and now we know Leeds under the nickname “White” but not “Yellow-blue.”

 Another nickname, “Peacocks,” was created due to the old stadium “Old Peacock Ground.”
-Now there is a pub “The Old Peacock” near the Elland Road where Leeds fans traditionally gather.
+There is a pub, “The Old Peacock,” near the Elland Road where Leeds fans traditionally gather.

 Meaning and History

 The “United” has changed approximately ten various emblems for almost one hundred years of existence.
 Fans of the Yorkshire club saw everything: owls (a tribute to the coat of arms of the city), peacocks (a reference to the club nickname), emoticons (greetings to the minimalism of the ’70s), roses (Yorkshire white, of course!) and even just an inscription L.U.F.C, made in an intricate font.
 So let’s consider each variant of the logo!